Examiners must have a clear basis on which to judge whether a PGR’s work meets the criteria for the award of a PGR programme.

 References to the PhD in Creative Writing are for illustration only and do not relate to the PhD in English with Creative Writing offered at York.

 A PGR programme by practice must be assessed by a thesis and/or alternative assessment format.
-Where required by the Policy on Reseach Degrees, an oral examination may also be needed to form part of the assessment.
-Ultimately, there must be a critical component which can act as the thesis (or part of it), or form part of the alternative assessment format, as detailed below.
+Where required by the Policy on Reseach Degrees for the award, an oral examination must also form part of the final assessment.
+The final submission must include a critical component, which can be the thesis (or part of it), or form part of the alternative assessment format, as detailed below.

 The approved assessment requirements must be set out in detail in the programme documentation and departmental PGR handbook.
 Assessment requirements must also be set out for the related transfer and exit awards.